Trading Strategies Generated Pathwise by Functions of Market Weights: Examples of entropic functions

-In this section, we present some examples of trading strategies additively generated from variants of the `entropy function', and the corresponding conditions for strong relative arbitrage.
+In this section, we present some examples of trading strategies additively and multiplicatively generated from variants of the `entropy function', and the corresponding conditions for strong relative arbitrage introduced in Section~\ref{sec: 4}.
 Empirical results regarding these examples will be presented in the next section.
-We focus only on additively generated strong relative arbitrage, as the condition from Theorem~\ref{thm: AGRA} is much simpler to derive than that of Theorem~\ref{thm: MGRA}.
-We also present some applications of Theorem~\ref{thm: AGRA2}.

 Consider the Gibbs entropy function

 with values in (0, $\log d$).
 Being nonnegative, twice-differentiable and concave, this function is one of the most frequently used functions in stochastic portfolio theory.
 See \citet{Fe, FK_survey, Karatzas:Ruf:2017} for its usage in generating portfolios, and also \cite{Ruf:Xie}, \cite{Schied:2016} for some variants of portfolios generated by this function.